- what you can expect from treatment

 - Apply an ice pack after you inject

 If your skin at the injection site hurts after you have the injection, it may help to apply an ice pack or cold damp towel to the area for about 10-15 minutes.
 If you do use an ice pack, place a light towel between it and your skin.

 The first dose of ustekinumab is approximately 6mg for every kg you weigh given as a drip into a vein in your arm, an intravenous (IV) infusion.

 All following doses are 90mg regardless of what your weight is, and these are all given as an injection under the skin (subcutaneously).

-Ustekinumab can be effective in improving symptoms and in bringing about and maintaining remission in people with moderate to severe Crohn’s Disease.
+Ustekinumab can be effective in improving symptoms and in bringing about and maintaining remission in people with moderate to severe Crohn’s Disease or moderate to severely active Ulcerative Colitis.
 This means that the inflammation in your gut is effectively reduced and your symptoms go away or significantly improve.
-Studies show that around half of those treated benefit from taking ustekinumab.
 Taking ustekinumab may also mean you no longer have to take steroids.

 Before you start treatment, it is important to make sure that ustekinumab is right for you.
 Make sure the team treating you know: